LukeZGD/iPhone4Down/README.md

 ## Requirements:
 - **iPhone 4 (iPhone3,1)**
-- IPSW of the version you want to downgrade to
+- IPSW of iOS 7.1.2 and the version you want to downgrade to (Links in [ipsw.me](https://ipsw.me/iPhone3,1))
-- IPSW of iOS 7.1.2
 - A **64-bit Linux install/live USB** or a supported **macOS** version
     - See supported OS versions and Linux distros below
     - A Linux live USB can be easily created with tools like [balenaEtcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/)